cynliuys/carb0/README.md

-# HTTP Endpoint Example App
+# Convex HTTP Endpoint App

 This example demonstrates how to use Convex
 [HTTP endpoints](https://docs.convex.dev/using/http-endpoints).